 Located in the northwestern corner of the OKC metropolitan area, Yukon has become known as one of the most festive suburbs of Oklahoma City.
-Each year, three of the city's parks—Yukon City Park, Freedom Trail Park, and Chisholm Trail Park—host a drive-through Christmas wonderland from Thanksgiving through December 31.
+Each year, the city's Chisholm Trail Park hosts a drive-through Christmas wonderland from Thanksgiving through December 31.

-Since 1995, Yukon's Christmas in the Park has only continued to grow and expand, now featuring over 300 incredible light displays stretching three miles and 100 acres near downtown Yukon.
+Since 1995, Yukon's Christmas in the Park has only continued to grow and expand, now featuring more than 425 incredible light displays stretching three miles and 100 acres near downtown Yukon.
 Admission to this brilliant lighting display is free, but donations are accepted at the end of the drive-through.

-You can also pay extra for a horse-drawn carriage right weekend nights or take a ride on the Santa Express Trail train from the Chisholm Trail Park train depot.
+You can also pay to take a ride on the Santa Express Trail train from the Chisholm Trail Park train depot.

 03 of 05